 By following these steps, you can create scenarios that not only enhance your child’s social skills but also help them navigate interactions with newfound confidence.
 Let’s explore this together!

-To really make interactive techniques work for kids with autism spectrum disorder (ASD), it’s super important to keep checking in and tweaking these methods based on how each child is growing.
+To really make work for kids with autism spectrum disorder (ASD), it’s super important to keep checking in and tweaking these methods based on how each child is growing.
 Here’s a friendly guide to help you along the way:

 By using these strategies, you can create a nurturing environment that helps your child develop essential social skills.
 Remember, you’re not alone in this journey-let’s explore this together!